 To be eligible for housing, students must be registered as a full-time student in a full-time program.
 Full-time students registered in long-term programs have priority for student housing.
-Housing is assigned once you are accepted into a program.
+Housing is assigned according to priorities after March 31.